 About Us

-YouthCentric exists as “a compassionate community where young people experience balance and belonging” and aims to strengthen resilience, emotional stability, and life balance in high school students.
-Kennesaw State University graduate students and YouthCentric consulted with over 250 high school students to identify their stressors and empower these students to design and develop responsive solutions that would help them the most.
-The resulting model for our center is innovative, youth-centered, and clear on one thing: for the students, by the students!
+Youth Centric is a nonprofit organization founded in 2020 that strengthens resilience, emotional stability, and life balance in high school students through innovative after-school and summer programs.
+Kennesaw State University graduate students and Youth Centric consulted with over 250 high school students to identify their stressors and empower these students to design and develop responsive solutions that would help them the most.
+The resulting model for our program is innovative, youth-centered, and clear on one thing: for the students, by the students!

 Stressors